 Rosicrucian philosophy, therefore, has from its inception walked hand in hand with symbolic alchemy, which is often explicit in its literature.
-For example, the German alchemist Michael Maier (1568–1622) discusses symbolic alchemy in chapters Eight and Nine in The Laws of the Fraternity of the Rosie Crosse, Thus alchemy found its way into high grade Freemasonry and various Rosicrucian Hermetic orders.
+The German alchemist Michael Maier (1568–1622) discusses symbolic alchemy in chapters Eight and Nine in The Laws of the Fraternity of the Rosie Crosse.
+Thus alchemy found its way into high grade Freemasonry and various Rosicrucian Hermetic orders.

 For translations of Rosicrucian and other alchemical works visit the Alchemy Website.

 The Alchemical Laboratory of High Grade Freemasonry

 The degrees of Craft Freemasonry are Entered Apprentice, Fellow Craft, and Master Mason; and to these some would add the Royal Arch degree.
 To be considered Masonic, a degree, rite or order has to fall under the authority of a national or state Grand Lodge body recognized by other Grand Lodges.